RafaySystems/getstarted/tools/resize/Readme.md

 ### Overwriting Specs

 Changes made directly on the cluster by the resize tool can potentially be overwritten by an application deployment pipeline or the app developer.
 We recommend that platform teams coordinate with the app developers to update their YAML in the Git repos based on the recommendations from the tool.

+### GitOps

+If your developers are using GitOps tools (e.g. FluxCD or ArgoCD), any changes to the manifests made by the resize tool directly on the cluster will be seen by these tools as **drift**.
+These tools can be configured to perform "remediation" immediately once drift is detected.
+This can result in a race condition where the changes made by the resize tool will be reset by the deployed GitOps tool.
+This would be a situation where the left hand does not know what the right hand is doing.

+If your app developers are deploying to clusters using these GitOps tools, we recommend that you work with your app developers to incorporate the resize tool in their deployment pipelines to **right size** their Kubernetes resources.

 <a href="#top">Back to top</a>